litespeedtech/lscache_wp/litespeed-cache/readme.txt

 The LiteSpeed Cache Plugin for WordPress (LSCWP) is a PHP-based plugin that communicates with your installation of LiteSpeed Web Server (LSWS) and its built-in page cache, LSCache.

 Because LSCache is built directly into LSWS, overhead is significantly reduced and caching can be done more efficiently than with other PHP-based caches.

+= Installation =

+1. Install `LiteSpeed Web Server Enterprise` or `OpenLiteSeed`[Free].

+2. Install `LiteSpeed Cache` and activate.

+3. Goto `LiteSpeed Cache` -> `Settings`, set option `Enable LiteSpeed Cache` to `Enable`.

+= Instructions for LiteSpeed Web Server Enterprise =

+1. Make sure that your license includes the LSCache module enabled.
+A [2-CPU trial license with LSCache module](https://www.litespeedtech.com/products/litespeed-web-server/download/get-a-trial-license "trial license") is available for free for 15 days.

+2. The server must be configured to have caching enabled.
+If you are the server admin, [click here](https://www.litespeedtech.com/support/wiki/doku.php/litespeed_wiki:cache:common_installation#web_server_configuration).
+Otherwise request that the server admin configure the cache root for the server.

+3. In the .htaccess file for the WordPress installation, add the following:
+`<IfModule LiteSpeed>
+   CacheLookup public on
+</IfModule>`

+= Instructions for OpenLiteSpeed =

+* This integration utilizes OLS's cache module.

+* If it is a fresh OLS installation, the easiest way to integrate is to use [ols1clk](http://open.litespeedtech.com/mediawiki/index.php/Help:1-Click_Install).
+If using an existing WordPress installation, use the --wordpresspath parameter.

+* Else if OLS and WordPress are already installed, please follow the instructions [here](http://open.litespeedtech.com/mediawiki/index.php Help:How_To_Set_Up_LSCache_For_WordPress).

 Additional plugin features: